SageSeraph/Scuffed-Skymine-Simulator/README.md

 No. If you would like to recommend the game to a friend, please just link them to this directory.
 It even makes you look less suspicious than sending them a random html file.
 There is a reason why there is no license provided.

-**Why is only part of Volume Alpha included?
-Is it a weird licensing thing?**
+**Why is only part of Volume Alpha included?**

-Nope!
 I just couldn't fit the entirety of the album in the game, as there's a 25MB file limit that Github has in repositories.

 **Rainbow Command Block when?**